ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Headings

-Limit to a heading level of 5 and never use headings to style or format text.
-Prefer the [ATX (hash) style](https://github.github.com/gfm/#atx-headings) over the [Setext (underline) style](https://github.github.com/gfm/#setext-headings).
+Do not use headings to style or format text and limit to a heading level of 5.
+Use the [ATX (hash) style](https://github.github.com/gfm/#atx-headings).
+Each heading should be preceded and followed by an empty line.

-Optionally, add an extra line before and after the heading to help make the heading stand out while editing.

 #### Titles

-*Notice: Article titles must not be escaped, as they are parsed as raw text, not Markdown.*
+*Notice: Article titles must not be escaped, as they are parsed as plain text, not Markdown.*

-All articles must have one level 1 heading, being the article's title.
-Article titles must use title case and never contain formatting, links, nor images.
-The level 1 heading must be placed at the start of the article unless reference links or metadata placed there.
+The first heading in all articles must be a level 1 heading, being the article's title.
+All headings that follow the title heading must be [section headings](#sections).
+Article titles must use title case and must not contain formatting, links, nor images.

+This level 1 heading must be placed at the start of the article unless reference links or metadata placed there.
 If this is the case, place the level 1 heading underneath it.

 The title of an article must match the folder name it is located in (spaces can replace underscores (`_`) where appropriate).
 The exception to this rule are tournament pages, which may use abbreviations, acronyms, or initialisms.